 Select High Definition Audio Device, select Next, and follow the instructions to install it.

 After Install once Restart windows and check problem is fixed That’s it.
 Your computer speakers should now be able to play sound normally.
 If the sound is still not working, then try downloading and installing the latest sound card drivers for Windows 10 from the manufacturer’s website.

 Registry Tweak to fix Audio Service not responding problem

-If the above methods not fix windows 10 Audio services not responding problem then you can try bellow registry tweak to fix this issue.
+If the above methods do not fix the windows 10 Audio services not responding problem then you can try the below registry tweak to fix this issue.

 Note Before making changes on the windows registry we recommended to create a system restore point.
 So that if anything goes wrong while change on the registry we can revert back using system restore.

 First Press Windows Key + R then type regedit and hit enter to open the Registry editor.

 Now On Registry editor navigate to the following path :

 Here on the middle pane Locate ServicDll and if the value is %SystemRoot%\System32\Audiosrv.dll, this is the cause of the problem.
 Replace the above value with this: %SystemRoot%\System32\AudioEndPointBuilder.dll.

 Now After making changes close the registry editor and simply Restart your PC to apply changes.
-Then after check hope you get rid of these windows 10 Audio services not responding error.
+Then after check hope you get rid of these windows 10 Audio services not responding errors.

-After performing above steps check Audio is getting back on your system if not then once again Run the windows inbuilt audio troubleshooting tool by right click on the volume icon on the taskbar and select Troubleshoot sound problems.
-This will check internal errors for windows audio service and fix them itself.
+After performing the above steps check Audio is getting back on your system if not then once again Run the windows inbuilt audio troubleshooting tool by right click on the volume icon on the taskbar and select Troubleshoot sound problems.
+This will check internal errors for windows audio service and fix them themselves.

 These are some best working solutions to fix windows 10 Audio services not responding problems.
 Still, have any query, suggestion feel free to comment below.